sarsamurmu/reboost/README.md

 Type: `string`\
 Default: `./.reboost_cache`

-Path of the directory to use for storing cached files.
+Directory to use for storing cached files.

 #### `entries`